To: mydataportal@abs.gov.au

 Safe researcher training and DataLab access are only available to researchers located in Australia in Australian organisations.
 International researchers and organisations will be considered on a case by case basis.

 Register for DataLab safe researcher training via the myDATA portal.
-The myDATA portal will be your one-stop shop for all aspects of DataLab training, onboarding and project management.
+The myDATA portal is your one-stop shop for all aspects of DataLab training, onboarding and project management.

 Once you have created your myDATA portal user account, click on the ‘My onboarding’ tile.
 You will find an ‘Enrol in training’ button.
 Click on the magnifying glass to select the training session that best suits you and click ‘Select’.
 Should there not be a suitable session, click on the 'No session suitable' and we will contact you directly.